 Understanding the product management function

-This chapter is from Zero To PM
+This lesson is from Zero To PM.

 When starting out, almost every product manager comes across the trifecta that Martin Eriksson (co-founder and curator of Mind The Product) had proposed to define product management as the intersection between business, technology, and user experience.
 Another, equally famous definition of product management by Marty Cagan (founding partner of Silicon Valley Product Group and a veteran of product management) calls it as the function that discovers a product that is valuable, usable, and feasible.
 However, the one that captures the entire essence of the role is -